verboompj/arc_kubernetes/arc_enabled_k3s.md

 I followed the basic step-by-step [to deploy k3s.](https://learn.microsoft.com/en-us/azure/iot-operations/deploy-iot-ops/howto-prepare-cluster?tabs=ubuntu#create-a-cluster)

 Followed by adding a 2nd and 3rd node to the cluster using :  `curl -sfL https://get.k3s.io | K3S_URL=https://myserver:6443 K3S_TOKEN=mynodetoken sh -`
 The value to use for K3S_TOKEN is stored at /var/lib/rancher/k3s/server/node-token on your server node.

+I continue to run into a glitch with 22.04 LTS whenever i use the `az extension` to the local Bash whenever IPv6 is enabled. running any `az` command litterly takes ages.
+I chose to disable it on the 3 Ubuntu nodes for now, and the issue is resolved.
+Surely some DNS issue on my side, but a topic for another day. change the /etc/default/grup from `GRUB_CMDLINE_LINUX_DEFAULT="" ` to `GRUB_CMDLINE_LINUX_DEFAULT="ipv6.disable=1" `

 ![](https://github.com/verboompj/arc_kubernetes/blob/main/pictures/overview_hw.png)